DigiBP/26SS_Tierpark_Goldau/README.md

 ### 3.3 Improvements and Benefits of the TO-BE Process

 **Automated Application Collection and Structuring**
 Incoming applications via `apply.html` are automatically received and processed by Make scenario 4.
-All relevant applicant data — education level, years of experience, language skills — are extracted by the Claude API and stored in a structured format in Google Sheets.
+All relevant applicant data, such as education level, years of experience, and language skills, are extracted by the Claude API and stored in a structured format in Google Sheets.
 This eliminates manual data entry and significantly speeds up the intake stage.

 **Objective and Standardised CV Scoring**
 Manual CV screening is replaced by an automated scoring system using the Claude API and `CV_Scoring.dmn`.
 Every candidate is evaluated against the same defined criteria and weighted rules, removing individual bias from the screening decision and ensuring consistent, transparent filtering.